gflewis/sndml3/docs/index.md

 If you run the command a second time, the the `CREATE TABLE` will be missing.
 When SNDML starts a job,
 it first check to see if the target table exists in the schema.
-The program will issue a `CREATE TABLE` statement only if there is no existing table with the correct name in the target schema.
+If an existing table is not found then SNDML will issue a `CREATE TABLE` statement before starting the load.

-If everything works successfully, then we can begin to configure the agent.
+If the initial test is successful, then we can begin configuring the agent.

 ## Create a Database Agent Record